thaodavid/hello-world/README.md

 Just another repository

 Hi Humans!
 My name is Thao David.
-3 foods I like is fried chicken,tonketsu ramen, and pho.
+3 foods I like is fried chicken,tonkotsu ramen, and pho.